JimmyK1995/zetland-case/README.md

 Test-Driven Development (TDD): In a larger project, I'd adopt TDD practices, writing unit and integration tests before the actual code implementation.

+API keys: Stored more secure.
-Pexels Data Fetching Improvements:

-Enhance the keyword API or explore alternatives.
+Pexels Data Fetching Improvements: Enhance the keyword API or explore alternatives.
 Implement a mechanism to filter out overly niche keywords by checking the number of available photos.
 If below a threshold, switch to a more general keyword.
+Console warnings Largest Contentful Paint.

 Alternative Case Idea for Zetland:
 To enhance Zetland's product, consider integrating two additional steps into the onboarding process: